 Installing Jitsi Meet on Debian Buster

-Jitsi Meet fully encrypted, open source video conferencing tool that does not require subscription or the need to create an account.
+Jitsi Meet is a fully encrypted, open-source video conferencing tool that does not require an account or subscription.

 - screen sharing